Galaxy Watch 8 Classic vs Galaxy Watch 8: it's coming back, but why?

 If you’ve tried to follow Samsung’s smartwatch software story over the years… well, grab a map.
 First, there was Tizen.
 Then came the big handshake with Google, merging it all into Wear OS — specifically, the Samsung-flavored version we’ve had since 2021.
 Then, despite new Wear OS being a joint effort, Samsung still felt the need to start dressing it up — thus, the One UI Watch interface was born.

-This year, we’re expecting One UI Watch 8 to arrive baked into both the Galaxy Watch 8 and Watch 8 Classic, running on top of Wear OS 6.
-Either on launch, or it should come out within months after release.
+This year, we’re getting One UI Watch 8 baked into both the Galaxy Watch 8 and Watch 8 Classic, running on top of Wear OS 6.

 Think the same familiar foundation, but with a slicker Samsung skin, plus the usual sprinkle of Galaxy-only features.
-AI will be front and center, supposedly offering smarter fitness tips, more intuitive workout recommendations, and — maybe — better sleep insights.
-We'll believe it when we see it.
+AI will be front and center, offering smarter fitness tips, more intuitive workout recommendations, and better sleep insights.
+We'll believe it when we see it — or sleep through it.

 Battery and Charging